Temporary resident visa and electronic travel authorization applications: Fees

 - Fee schedule

-For the purposes of determining the maximum fee, subsection 1(3) and section 2 of the Immigration and Refugee Protection Regulations (IRPR) define "family member" and "dependent child" respectively.
+For the purposes of determining eligibility for the maximum fee, subsection 1(3) and section 2 of the Immigration and Refugee Protection Regulations (IRPR) define “family member” and “dependent child” respectively.

 Fees: eTAs

-The eTA processing fee is CAN $7 [R294.1(1)].
+The eTA processing fee is CAN$7 [subsection R294.1(1)].
 The fee must be paid at the time the application is completed and is required before the application can be submitted.
-Once the eTA is issued, the applicant will only have to pay this fee again when they need to apply for another eTA, which in most cases will not be before 5 years.
+Once the eTA is issued, the applicant will only have to pay this fee again when they need to apply for another eTA, which in most cases will not be for 5 years.
 There are no eTA fee exemptions.

 Study and work permits